mariana19901990/mutation_ms/README.md

 This was a fairly large and complex project.
 I've separated the different pipelines, input files, and analyses into different files.

+## Bioinformatics pipeline to map reads and call mutations

+We used a national supercluster (CSC) to process the short read sequencing data.
+The script files have been mainly written so that they work on the cluster.
+If you want to use them, you have to modify them so that they work in your environment.
+Nevertheless you can extract the GATK, BWA etc. commands and run them on your system.

+The script files are in folder /bioinf
+1. Map short reads to the reference genome: file /bioinf/mapping_cluster_all.sh contains the commands used for BWA and post processing of the files
+2. Use haplotypecaller in the GATK pipeline to call genotypes for each sample (GVCF file): file /bioinf/call_genotype.sh contains the haplotypecaller commands
+3. Consolidate the samples into a databse: file /bioinf/dbimport.sh contains the commands to make the database
+4. Jointly call genotypes from the sample database: file /bioinf/genotypeGVCF_array.sh contains commands to call genotypes jointly, chromsome by chromosome for parallelization purposes
+5. Postprocess the resulting VCF files: file /bioinf/postprocess_vcf.sh
+6. Then make an indexed database from the resulting VCF file using wormtable
+7. Filter mutations called by the GATK pipeline: file /bioinf/mutations_neuro_MA.py contains a python scripts that uses wormtable to filter for candidate mutations

+File /bioinf/retrieve.py contains a script that is called from the R-script MAanalysis.R that retrieves the trinucleotide context the mutation.
+Used the generated wormtable database

 ## Estimating the number of mitoses

 The analysis scripts and data files for estimating the number of mitoses that the MA lines went through are in folder /mitoses